tobijegede/jegede-portfolio/finalprojoverview.md

 2. Provide A Definition of an Endowment &  Highlight General Trends in Endowments Over the Last Decade
  - In this section, I want to provide information about these key trends (see below in the intial sketches section for inital renderings of how these trends could be displayed)
-    - Top 10 University Endowments, as of 2018 (this is the latest date of the data publically avaiable from the National Center for Education Statistics)
+    - Top 5 or 10 Public Vs Top 5 or 10  Prviate School Endowments Comparison (as of 2018 (this is the latest date of the data publically avaiable from the National Center for Education Statistics)
+       -  Could  get the top 5/top10 public and private school informtion from US News and World Report (https://www.usnews.com/best-colleges/rankings/national-universities)
-    - The Growth of Endowments Over Time At the Top
+    - The Growth of Endowments Over Time At the Top 5 Private Universities and the Top 5 Public Universities
     - Endowment per Student
-        - (want to highlight that universities that serve many students (public universities) don't have the ability to serve their students, the way that private insitutitions are able to -- having this information in conjunction with racial & social demographic information and differences between private and public institutions)
+        - With this information, I want to highlight that universities that serve many students (public universities) don't have the ability to serve their students the way that private insitutitions are able to because of a lack of state funding and endowment-based funding.
+I would want to present this information in conjunction with racial & social demographic information and differences between private and public institutions.
-        - Public Institutitons are much better at moving low-income students to upper income brackets than the top 10 private insitutions would even be able to do.
+        - Additionally, other research has shown that public institutitons are much better at moving low-income students to upper income brackets than the top 10 private insitutions are able.
 If we are supposed to view higher education as a well to create equal financial footing, we should focus our attention away from private universities who thrive on exclusivity and instead divert our funds to local colleges and universities that do a much better job of elevating students in need.[^2]
-    - Top 5 or 10 Public Vs Top 5 or 10  Prviate School Endowments Comparison
-       -  Could  get the top 5/top10 public and private school informtion from US News and World Report.
-Top 20 universities in the US (according to US News and World Report 2022 - https://www.usnews.com/best-colleges/rankings/national-universities): Princeton, Columbia, Harvard, MIT, Yale, Stanford, UChicago, UPenn, Caltech, Duke, Johns Hopkins, Northwestern, Dartmouth, Brown, Vanderbilt, WUSTL, Cornell, Rice, Notre Dame, UCLA.

 3. Contextualizing The Sheer Size of The Endowments of the Top 5/10 Private Universities
 - Visualiations would be provided on the following arenas:
      -  Top 10 Universities Endowments As a Multiple of [insert country here's] GDP
          > This could be an interactive module that allows you select a given university and both maps this data using a flag as a packground image for the visualization.
 An example result would be: "Harvard's endowment is twice the size of Zambia's GDP, a country with a population of approximately 18 million"
-     - How Endowments are Spent (this has been a little hard to find information about but will continue to dig further on this issue)
+     - How Endowments are Spent, Public vs Private Schools
 4. Why Do Large Endowments Matter?
    - In this section, I want to highlight how endowments and wealth institutions in general can end being a problem for the cities that they reside in.
 I would want to do create a map that shows the endowment size of universities relative to the median income of the neighborhoods or zip codes in which they reside.